cache-collaborations/cache-devops-gcp-tf/README.md

-# Cache: DevOps Engineer Take-Home Assessment
+# Cache: DevOps Engineer Assessment

 This repository contains a secure, production-grade infrastructure setup on Google Cloud Platform (GCP) for a simple application that integrates with Pub/Sub, PostgreSQL, and ELK Stack, with CI/CD support via GitHub.